-A mineral’s crystalline structure contributes to its pleochroism and whether it’s dichroic (shows two colors) or trichroic (shows three colors).
+A mineral’s crystalline structure contributes to its pleochroism and whether it’s dichroic or trichroic.
 That structure affects the speed at which light is refracted as it passes through the material.
-The refracted light is the color we see.
+We see the refracted light as color.

 Amorphous materials without crystal structure, such as amber, show only one color.
-Gems like diamonds with an isometric or cubic crystal structure also show one color because the axes of the cubic crystals are identical in length, so refraction is not affected by how the light strikes the gem has no effect on color.
+Gems like diamonds with an isometric or cubic crystal structure also show one color.
+Since the axes of the cubic crystal have identical lengths, how the light strikes the gem has no effect on color.

-Emeralds, on the other hand, have hexagonal crystal structures with axes of two different lengths.
-The light that strikes an emerald can be refracted at two different speeds depending on which axis it moves along.
-Emeralds may thus show two colors.
+On the other hand, emeralds have hexagonal crystal structures, with axes of two different lengths.
+This means an emerald can refract light at two different speeds, depending on which axis it moves along.
+Thus, emeralds may show two colors.

 Some gems have crystal structures with axes of three different lengths.
-Cordierite and andalusite, with their orthorhombic structures, may show three different colors.
+For example, cordierite and andalusite, with their orthorhombic structures, may display three different colors.

 Don’t confuse pleochroism with color change or color zoning.
 Color change gems change color under different types of light, such as daylight, incandescent, fluorescent, etc. Color zoning means a gem has separate areas of color visible on the same axis.
 (Alexandrite shows both color change and pleochroism).